tarquasso/RTIMULib2/README.md

 Two types of platforms are supported:

 * Embedded Linux.
-RTIMULib works with the Raspberry Pi (Raspbian).
+RTIMULib is supported for the BeagleBone (debian), Raspberry Pi (Raspbian), and Intel Edison.
 Demo apps for these can be found in the Linux directory and instructions for building and running can be found there.
 Its prerequisites are very simple - just I2C support on the target system along with the standard build-essential (included in the Raspberry Pi Raspbian distribution by default).

 * Desktop (Ubuntu/Windows/Mac).
 There are two apps (RTHostIMU and RTHostIMUGL) that allow the sensor fusion to be separated from the sensor interfacing and data collection.
 An Arduino (running the RTArduLinkIMU sketch from the RTIMULib-Arduino repo) fitted with an IMU chip collects the sensor data and sends it to the desktop.
 RTHostIMU and RTHostIMUGL (this one has an OpenGL visualization of the data) communicate with the Arduino via a USB connection.